xwp/block-scaffolding-wp/readme.md

 		npm install

-	_running the `npm` commands locally requires PHP 7.2+ be installed on your machine_

-3. If you need a WordPress development environment, start one using [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/), or [Docker](https://docs.docker.com/install/):

-	**These steps are optional, and the plugin will still run in a typical WordPress development environment.**
+	Note that both Node.js and PHP 7.2 or later are required on your computer for running the `npm` scripts.
+Use `npm run docker -- npm install` to run the installer inside a Docker container if you don't have the required version of PHP installed locally.

+## Development Environment

+This repository includes a WordPress development environment based on [Docker](https://docs.docker.com/install/) that can be run on your computer or inside a [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) wrapper for network isolation and simple `.local` domain names.

+### Using Vagrant

+To use the Vagrant based environment, run:

 	vagrant up

-	which will be available at [block-scaffolding-wp.local](http://block-scaffolding-wp.local) after provisioning (username: `admin`, password: `password`).
+which will make it available at [block-scaffolding-wp.local](http://block-scaffolding-wp.local).

-	Alternatively, run it on your local Docker host:
+Use the included wrapper command for running scripts inside the Docker container running inside Vagrant:

+	npm run vagrant -- npm run test:php

+where `npm run test:php` is any of the scripts you would like to run.

+Visit [block-scaffolding-wp.local:8025](http://block-scaffolding-wp.local:8025) to check all emails sent by WordPress.

+### Using Native Docker

+To use the Docker based environment with the Docker engine running on your host, run:

 	docker-compose up -d

-	which will make it available at [localhost](http://localhost)  (username: `admin`, password: `password`).
+which will make it available at [localhost](http://localhost).
+Ensure that no other Docker containers or services are using port 80 on your machine.

-	To run `npm` inside the Vagrant environment you can use the `npm` script that will `ssh` into the box and run a single command like so:

-		npm run vagrant -- npm run test:php

-	To run the same command directly with your Docker host:
+Use the included wrapper command for running scripts inside the Docker container:

 	npm run docker -- npm run test:php

+where `npm run test:php` is any of the scripts you would like to run.

+Visit [localhost:8025](http://localhost:8025) to check all emails sent by WordPress.

 ### Scripts

 We use `npm` as the canonical task runner for the project.
 Some of the PHP related scripts are defined in `composer.json`.

+All of these commands can be run inside the Docker or Vagrant environments by prefixing the scripts with `npm run docker --` for Docker or with `npm run vagrant --` for Vagrant.

 - `npm run build` to build the plugin JS and CSS assets.
 Use `npm run dev` to watch and re-build as you work.